Arzoo-dev/PropertySimilarity_v1/README.md

    - Create a model in the Vertex AI Models section
    - Create an endpoint
    - Deploy the model to the endpoint with GPU acceleration
    - Set `MODEL_GCS_PATH` environment variable to your model's GCS path
+   - Specify container settings:
+     - Container port: 8080
+     - Prediction route: /predict
+     - Health route: /health-check